SullyDurgin/ttt/README.md

 # Tic-Tac-Toe (Project-1)

 This application is a Tic-Tac-Toe, SPA (single-page application) that is written in HTML, CSS & JavaScript.
-This application allows the user to create a log in and play a game of tic-tac-toe.
+This application allows the user to play a game of tic-tac-toe.
 I wanted to complete this project in order to prove to myself that I am capable of doing something like this.
 It is hard to see how much you have learned until you put your skills and knowledge to the test.
 I am proud of what I have made even if it is a little messy and disorganized.
 It works!

 ## Link